andrewnimmo/cakephp2-elasticsearch/README.md

 # cakephp2-elasticsearch

-"INSTALL":
+**"INSTALL":**

 1 - Install via composer the package elasticsearch/elasticsearch and include in your bootstrap.php file 2 - Include to your database.php config file the public var $$elasticsearch and set the addres(es) / port(s) to your elastic database
-3 - Copy files /Controler/Component/ElasticSearchComponent.php and /View/Helper/ElasticPaginatorHelper.php to your
+3 - Copy files /Controler/Component/ElasticSearchComponent.php, /View/Helper/ElasticPaginatorHelper.php and /Model/Datasource/ElasticSearchṗhp to your
-    /Controler/Component and /View/Helper folders
+    /Controler/Component, /View/Helper folders and /Model/Datasource/

-USING IN YOUR CONTROLLER
+**USING IN YOUR CONTROLLER**

 1 - Include the component:
 ```